LucasZanek/ZNKConnect/Readme.md

 > - [x] Registering an user in mongo db
 > - [x] Get the user avatar or assign a default one
 > - [x] Registering a secret jsonwebtoken and sending in the request response
+> - [x] Middleware for manage the protected routes
+> - [x] Checking the token if valid.
+Protecting the auth route based on the token